 It’s essential for any SME of a reasonable size to have a website to back up their social media activity.
-According to website designer Philippines, well designed website provides a more authoritative and professional image for a business.
 Websites should contain more detailed information about the business and serve as a resource platform for potential customers that have been attracted through social media marketing.

 Having a website alone is not enough to retain audience attention.
 It needs to be updated regularly by posting relevant and useful content on the site.
 SMEs can showcase their expertise in their field by publishing helpful articles while promoting their products and services at the same time.
 This can be done through a blog or news section of the website.

 Attend Workshops and Seminars